tessercat/daoistic-book/blog/setting-the-bar/content.md

 but a healthy society
 doesn't have to control people.

-Since we don’t hold students
-to impossibly high standards,
-we shouldn’t expect our institutions to live up to utopian ideals.
+Since we don’t hold our students to impossibly high standards, we shouldn’t expect our institutions to live up to utopian ideals.